wendyverdonk93/docs/content/payment-methods/banks/eps/integration-and-testing.md

 To integrate EPS using our API, see API Reference – [EPS](/api/#eps).

+For the EPS logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

 {{< details title="View credentials and testing process" >}}

 You can test EPS using the Giropay gateway in your MultiSafepay test account.